Carissella/Coding-Assessment-Challenge-Javascript/README.md

 ## Usage

-This coding quiz is meant to be used to measure a user's knowledge of coding topics and definitions within a sixty second time frame.
+This coding quiz is meant to be used to measure a user's knowledge of coding topics and definitions within a seventy second time frame.

 ## Contributing